Catania Sicily, Italy Travel Guide

 Shoulder seasons present ideal walking conditions for city tours.

-Coastal establishments may have reduced hours in April and late October.
+Coastal establishments may have reduced hours in April and the End of october.

-Italy is part of the Schengen Area, which simplifies entry for many nationalities.
+Italy is a schengen country, which simplifies entry for many nationalities.
 Citizens of many non-EU/EEA countries must obtain a Schengen visa for visits up to 90 days in any 180-day period.
 Apply at the Italian language the embassy or consulate in your home country of residence before travel.

 Citizens of countries like the United States, Canada, Australia, New Zealand, the United Kingdom, and many others do not need a visa for stays up to 90 days for tourism or business purposes.
 Your passport serves as your entry document.